htcondor/htcondor/docs/version-history/stable-release-series-86.rst

    could cause HTCondor daemons to except. :ticket:`6339`
 -  Fixed a bug where a cross protocol CCB connection would cause the *condor\_shadow* or *condor\_schedd* to except. :ticket:`6344`
--  Fixed a bug where the wildcard ’\*’ in ALLOW or DENY lists was being interpreted as only matching IPv4 addresses.
+-  Fixed a bug where the wildcard '\*' in ALLOW or DENY lists was being interpreted as only matching IPv4 addresses.
 It now properly matches any address family. :ticket:`6340`
 -  Fixed a bug where reverse resolutions could return the string representation of the address in question instead of failing.
-This resulted in spurious warnings of the form "WARNING: forward resolution of 2001:630:10:f001::19a0 doesn’t match 2001:630:10:f001::19a0!" :ticket:`6338`
+This resulted in spurious warnings of the form "WARNING: forward resolution of 2001:630:10:f001::19a0 doesn't match 2001:630:10:f001::19a0!" :ticket:`6338`
 -  Fixed a bug which prevented using an ImDisk RAM disk as the execute directory on Windows. :ticket:`6324`